sondrup/puppet-bareos/README.md

 - move bareos::params::ssl to bareos::use_ssl

 - move bareos::params::ssl_dir to bareos::ssl::ssl_dir
-- users are required to set baculs::ssl::ssl_dir
+- users are required to set bareos::ssl::ssl_dir

 The following classes have been relocated as well.
 Please update any references of the former to reference the latter.